HITECHCRIME/HC_SG205_Execute_Will/README.md

 10 on 10 top decks on hold

-put me on the jury, neverending fury for free form willling execution retribution got a will to stand and not say a word
+put me on the jury, neverending fury free form willling execution retribution got a will to stand and not say a word

 TRANSITION
-i will wait
-i will wait for my tribute and constitution yeah i will wait for my turn to break into x x x x
+i will wait ("wait") downward) i will wait for my tribute and constitution yeah i will wait for my turn to break into x x x x